United States Auto Club: USAC Gold Crown Series

 Starting in 1981, USAC scaled back their participation in Indy car racing outside of the Indianapolis 500.
 The preeminent national championship season was instead being sanctioned by CART.
 USAC developed a split-calendar season, beginning in June, and ending in May with the Indy 500.
 After 1983, however, the Gold Crown schedule would consist of only one event per season (Indy 500), and the Gold Crown title would be regarded largely as ceremonial.
 The winner of the Indianapolis 500 would be the de facto Gold Crown champion, as it was the lone points-paying event.
-The title and the "series" were retired after the 1994–1995 season.
+The title and the "series" were retired after the 1994–1995 season with the advent of the Indy Racing League.

 USAC Stock Cars

 USAC featured a stock car division from 1956 to 1984.